vulcainjs/vulcain-samples/06-Adding persistence/README.md

     .useMemoryProvider("dataFolder");
 ```

-Memory provider try to provide the same features than the mongodb provider simulating its query model.
+Memory provider tries to provide the same features than the mongodb provider simulating its query model.

-> Do not use it for production, all data are saved on file on **every** change.
+> Do not use it for production, all data is saved on file on **every** change!